FAQs

 -

-Ethics and the Environment – For example our second and third class learned about recycling and visited Holmestown Recycling Plant in Wexford.
+An Ethical Approach to the Environment – For example our second and third class learned about recycling and visited Holmestown Recycling Plant in Wexford.

 Question 3: